Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 2.4.4 =
+* Added escaping to HTML output to prevent xss injections

 = 2.4.3 =
 * Fixed an issue when job links were not displayed on `Translation Progress` after submitting content for translation for the first time